Chinese Rites controversy: Pope Clement XI's decree

-It forbade the use of "Tiān" and "Shàngdì", while approving Tiānzhǔ ('Lord of Heaven').
+It forbade the use of "Tian" and "Shangdi", while approving "Tianzhu" ('Lord of Heaven').

-In 1705, the Pope sent a Papal Legate to the Kangxi Emperor, to communicate to him the interdiction of Chinese rites.
+In 1705, Clement sent a legate to the Kangxi Emperor to communicate the interdiction of Chinese rites.
 The mission, led by Charles-Thomas Maillard De Tournon, communicated the prohibition of Chinese rites in January 1707, but as a result was banished to Macao.

-Further, the Pope issued the 19 March 1715 Papal bull Ex illa die which officially condemned the Chinese rites:
+Clement issued the bull Ex illa die on 19 March 1715, which officially condemned the Chinese rites: